Andorra: Country and Foreign Investment

 This page was last updated on 30 Jan 2019.

 Economy Based on Tourism

 Until 2011 there were no taxes in Andorra for resident companies or individuals other than modest annual registration fees, municipal rates, property transaction taxes, some minor sales taxes and a sliding scale capital gains tax introduced in 2007.
-Legislation providing for a corporate income tax, initially on non-resident entities, at a rate of 10% came into force as of April 1, 2011 and non-resident companies and are now subject to tax on local-source income at a rate of 10%.
-Resident companies and individuals engaged in business activities are subject to a 10% tax from January, 2013 (5% in 2012).
+Legislation providing for corporation tax, initially on non-resident entities, at a rate of 10% came into force on 1 April 2011.
+Non-resident companies and are now subject to tax on locally sourced income at a rate of 10%.
+Resident companies and individuals engaged in business activities are subject to a 10% tax from January 2013.

-The Value-Added Tax regime came into force in January, 2013.
-To phase out the existing consumption tax, the Value-Added Tax rate is imposed on a broader spectrum of goods and services, at a rate of 4.5%.
+A value added tax (VAT) regime came into force in January 2013.
+VAT is imposed on a broad spectrum of goods and services at a rate of 4.5%.
 A concessionary rate of 1% is available on food, books, newspapers, and magazines.
 A rate of 0% applies to a number of healthcare goods and services; on basic living essentials such as rent; and welfare goods and services.

 Immigration Controlled by Residence and Work Permits

-To encourage immigration by high-net-worth individuals (often retired) the Government offers Passive Residence Permits, which are not cheap, and are subject to a quota which is determined periodically according to the “economic and social needs of the Principality of Andorra”.
-Long term residence under recently amended rules is also possible either through a 'B' (business) or a 'C' (cultural) permit.
+To encourage immigration by high-net-worth individuals (often retired), the Government offers passive residence permits.
+These are not cheap and are subject to a quota which is determined periodically according to the “economic and social needs of the Principality of Andorra”.
+Long-term residence under recently amended rules is also possible either through a 'B' (business) or a 'C' (cultural) permit.